buiduccuong30051989/frontend-standard/README.md

 * mixins.scss - declare the primary color palette and font stack variables, as well as mixins for media queries and any other styles that are used across multiple types of elements.
 * global.scss - for styling elements without classes (H1 through H4, .container, etc...)
 * print.scss - for print styles

+### Compiling

+Depending on the project, we will compile SASS in one of three ways:

+1. **Hammer** - for static HTML websites or prototypes
+2. **CodeKit** - for working on local PHP sites, such as WordPress
+3. **Local App Environment** - when SASS is installed in an app we're working on, it will compile with the rest of the app.

+### Bourbon

+We use [Bourbon](http://bourbon.io/) as our mixin library of choice.
+Bourbon is included in Hammer and CodeKit by default, and is easy to install in a Rails app using the instructions on the [Bourbon website](http://bourbon.io/).
+For information on the mixins made available by Bourbon, reference the [documentation](http://bourbon.io/docs/).

 ### Nesting